Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Stop light glitch

 States can act to stop ranked-choice voting.
 The legislature and governor can enact a state law to prohibit the use of RCV in any state or local elections.
-Florida, Tennessee, Idaho, South Dakota, and Montana have already done this, and many other states are considering such protections.
+Florida, Tennessee, Idaho, South Dakota, Montana, Kentucky, Oklahoma, Alabama, Mississippi, and Louisiana have already done this, and many other states are considering such protections.

 In states without such a law, voters and officials should resist any attempt to enact RCV.
 This is often done at the local level as a way to normalize the use of RCV before pushing to expand it.
 Yet even in small elections, the complex process has led to serious election mistakes.